What time can we arrive?

 What do you sell?

-We sell home-reared free range sausages, bacon and hen eggs; home-made jams, jellies and chutneys; firewood and fire lighters; we also sell fruit and vegetables when we have a surplus.
+We sell home-reared free range sausages, bacon and eggs; home-made jams, jellies and chutneys; firewood and fire lighters; we also sell fruit and vegetables when we have a surplus.
 The sausages and bacon are frozen so allow some time for them to defrost.
 If you want eggs just help yourself from the stall in the front drive and put the money in the honesty box.
-Please ask us for fire pits, wood, picnic tables, eggs, jams, and/or sausages/bacon – between 6pm – 7pm only from outside the cafe.
+Please ask us for fire pits, wood, picnic tables, eggs, jams, and/or sausages/bacon – between 6pm – 7pm only from the area next to the cafe.
 We have plenty of the fire pits and there is no need to reserve/request them in advance.
 Picnic tables we have a limited number of and need to be reserved in advance.

 Do you have opening times?